-- Demonstrate how those conditions effect people’s daily activities.
+2. Demonstrate how those conditions affect a person's daily activities.

-Extensions: As students complete their drawings, have them label items in their work or provide space for them to write about what they are doing in each type of weather.
+Extensions: As students complete their drawings, have them label items in their work, or prompt them to write about what they are doing in each type of weather on the back of their paper.
 This activity can also be used to introduce the distinction between seasons.

 - For students with difficulty attending or with fine motor difficulties, decrease the number of weather patterns to be identified.

-- For students that find drawing challenging, acting out or verbalizing how the different types of weather conditions affect a person's daily activities may be an option.
+- For students that find drawing challenging, acting out, listing, or simply verbalizing how the different types of weather conditions affect a person's daily activities may be an option.